richardchung23/ready/docs/ANALYSIS_RATIONALE.md

 by a canopy, but could not be too accurate on a dish's connection.
 An example scenario is a low TCC percentage (like 20%), but it is uphill.
 Then, the trees uphill of the dish would block the dish significantly more.
 Thus, I used LOS, which incorporates both the height of the obstruction and its distance from the dish to compute a precise angular measurement.

+## Why not other approaches?
+We cannot use the Starlink app as it requires physical access with a device.
+It cannot be applied remotely across 4.6M locations.
+Our approach approximates the same assessment using publicly available data.

+We also did not use building footprint datasets for a couple of reasons.
+First, I felt that the target population is mostly rural, where more nature would block the dish.
+Second, integrating building heights requires either a separate raster join or a nearest-neighbor vector query against polygon footprints, adding complexity and straining on resources.
+Also, building heights are not included in the datasets and would actually require another source.

 # 3. Clarifying Risk Tiers